Degrees and Certifications:

 Mr. Andrew Lockwood

-To my future students: I look forward to working with you whether you are one of my English III students, nearing the finish line, or one of my Honors English I/AVID I students, just beginning your journey through highschool.
-I can't wait to meet you in the fall and get to know you better.
-In the mean time, enjoy the last few days of summer vacation!
+I look forward to working with you whether you are one of my English III students, nearing the finish line, or one of my Honors English I/AVID I students, just beginning your journey through high school.

 A little about my background: